simone3c/constexpr-calculator/README.md

     static_assert(val.value() == 2.5);
 }
 ```
-but also at runtime if needed
+but also at runtime if needed:
 ```c++
 // NON-contexpr usage